settinge/Mobility_and_Covid_19/README.md

 Pandas, Python, Flask, SQL, Postgres, HTML, JavaScript, CSS, Plotly, Git, Github

+# How to Run Code

+1).
+Copy and paste this link https://final-covid-mobility.herokuapp.com/ into your browser 2).
+Enjoy!

 # Data

 - Mobility data was extracted from Apple in a csv.
 Mobility scores were given out of 100 depending on how frequently transit options (walking,driving,biking), would be searched in Apple Maps.